Cystic Fibrosis Canada

 Cystic Fibrosis Canada is a three-star charity.
 It has an above-average results reporting score of A-.
 For every dollar donated, 48 cents are available to go towards the cause.
 Its reserve funds can cover just over two years of annual program costs.

 Founded in 1960, Cystic Fibrosis Canada (CFC) aims to end cystic fibrosis by funding research for a cure and advocating for high-quality patient care.
 Cystic Fibrosis (CF) is an inherited disease that can cause severe damage to the lungs, digestive tract, and other organs.
 It involves uncontrolled mucus buildup in the body which can lead to nutrient deficiencies, chronic infections, and death in most patients.
 Cystic Fibrosis Canada states that CF is the most common fatal genetic disease affecting Canadian children and young adults.
 CFC runs four main programs: Research, Community Engagement, Healthcare, and Advocacy.
-In fiscal 2024 (year ended January), Cystic Fibrosis Canada spent $4.6m on these programs.
+In fiscal 2024 (year ended January), Cystic Fibrosis Canada spent $6.9m on its programs and grants.

 Research was 42% of program spending.
 CFC’s research funding has resulted in many significant developments in CF research, including the discovery of the CF gene in 1989.
 In F2024, the charity invested nearly $3 million on new research initiatives aligned with CFC’s new Momentum research strategy.